ccdc-opensource/on-site-webcsd/README.md

 A valid license key will be required to use the software.

 You will need either:

--A download of the desired [release](https://github.com/ccdc-opensource/onsite-webcsd/releases).
+A download of the desired [release](https://github.com/ccdc-opensource/onsite-webcsd/releases).
 Click on the release you want to use, and download the source code zip and unpack.

+or

--A clone of this repository (this will require a git installation). git clone https://github.com/ccdc-opensource/onsite-webcsd.git
+A clone of this repository (this will require a git installation). git clone https://github.com/ccdc-opensource/onsite-webcsd.git

 ## Initial recommended specification